Enumerating Regular Languages with Bounded Delay: Extensions

 We have thus shown the first part of Theorem~\ref{thm:slender}: if the language $\L(A)$ is $(t,d)$-partition-orderable for the push-pop-right distance for some $t, d \in \NN$ then it is $t$-slender by the proposition, and conversely if it is slender then it is $t$-slender for some $t$ by Theorem~\ref{thm:slendercarac} and Proposition~\ref{prp:dfa} and is then $(t,d)$-partition-orderable for some~$d \in \NN$ by the proposition.
 Further, if $L$ is slender, using the characterization of Proposition~\ref{prp:dfa} we can compute in PTIME the smallest $t$ such that $L$ is $t$-slender, and then we know that $L$ is $(t,d)$-partition-orderable for some $d$ but not $(t-1,d)$-partition-orderable, thanks to the proposition.

-We last show that, if $t = 1$, we can compute the description of an ultimately periodic sequence of edit scripts that enumerates $\L(A)$ in constant delay for the push-pop-right distance: \begin{proposition} Given a DFA~$A$ representing an $1$-slender language, we can compute from~$A$ a description of an ultimately periodic sequence of edit scripts that enumerates $\L(A)$ in constant delay for the push-pop-right distance, achieving distance at most~$2|A|$. \end{proposition}
+We last show that, if $t = 1$, we can compute the description of an ultimately periodic sequence of edit scripts that enumerates $\L(A)$ respecting a linear bound on the push-pop-right distance and in linear delay: \begin{proposition} There is an algorithm which, given a DFA~$A$ with $k$ states representing a $1$-slender language, computes a sequence of edit scripts that enumerates $\L(A)$ and is ultimately periodic, with push-pop-right distance bound~$2k$ and delay linear in~$|A|$. \end{proposition}

 Note that this proposition admits a converse: the ultimately periodic sequences of edit scripts can only achieve slender languages (see Proposition~\ref{prp:slenderlb}).

 We now prove the proposition: